-Today, I’m excited to share with you one important writing technique which you can add to your stories.
+Today, I’m excited to share with you one important writing technique which you can add to your primary school composition.
 We’re going to talk about how to write good dialogue in your stories.

 We actually have a blog post on “How to Avoid Using ‘Said’ in Direct Speech” but if you are a visual learner, I think you might find this more useful.